dave-andersen/go-tsip/README.md

 go-tsip
 =======

-A very skeletal program to read &amp; print out some Trimble GPS TSIP packets, specifically the Primary and Secondary timing packets sent each second by Trimble Thunderbolt timing receivers.
+A very skeletal program to talk Trimble GPS TSIP packets, with a focus on Trimble's Thunderbolt timing GPS receiver.
+It currently supports Software Version, Primary, and Secondary timing packets.
+The latter are sent each second by the Thunderbolt.
+It has a rudimentary command-sending framework that currently knows only how to request the software version.

 I usually run it as 'go run tsip.go'